xavierxross/PyNyaaTa-Gh-Mirror/README.md

 # 𝛑 😼 た
-> Xéfir's personal animes torrent search engine
+> "PyNyaaTa", Xéfir's personal animes torrent search engine

 I'm lazy and I want to search across severall VF and VOSTFR torrents databases in one click.
 That's the starting point that build this app.